JiBrok/jibrok.github.io/_posts/2019-07-29-Delegated Group Management.md

 ---
 layout: post
-title: Plugin "Delegating group management"
+title: Plugin for Jira - Delegating group management
 ---

 Delegated Group Management in Jira. ​The administrator can grant any users or groups the right to manage any groups.
 Delegate management of selected groups to a non-admin user.